 From home-cooked meals to five-star restaurant gourmet dishes, and even to a simple candy bar, we love food so much that not only is there an endless variety of it available to us to consume, we’ve also written many songs about our desire to eat.

-Here are 10 songs about food that you can’t resist from chomping down on.
+Here are our top picks for songs about food that you can’t resist from chomping down on.

 Sugar – Maroon 5